 Basement conversions in Chelsea: what to know

-Chelsea's Georgian and Victorian terraces — from the streets off the King's Road to the riverside and World's End end of SW10 — sit on small, valuable plots where extending outward is rarely an option.
-A basement adds a whole new storey for a cinema, gym, wine room or extra bedrooms, but because almost all of Chelsea falls within the Royal Borough of Kensington and Chelsea, the same demanding rules apply as the rest of the borough.
+Chelsea's Georgian and Victorian terraces — from the streets off the King's Road to the artisan cottages of World's End and the riverside houses near Cheyne Walk — sit on small, valuable plots where extending outward is rarely an option, so a single excavated storey adds the cinema, gym, wine room or extra bedrooms owners want.
+It was the run of oversized 'iceberg' basements in Chelsea that pushed the Royal Borough to adopt one of the country's strictest basement regimes, so getting the planning right is the heart of the job.

-Under Policy CL7 and the 2016 Basements SPD, a basement here is generally limited to a single storey (double basements are refused in most cases), can cover no more than 50% of the garden, and must keep at least one metre of permeable soil above any garden basement for planting and drainage.
-A Subterranean Construction Method Statement, Construction Traffic Management Plan and the Code of Construction Practice are all required — and on Chelsea's narrow terraced streets the construction logistics are scrutinised closely.
+Policy CL7 and the 2016 Basements SPD limit a basement here to a single storey (double basements are refused in almost all cases), to no more than 50% of the garden, and require at least a metre of permeable soil above any garden basement for planting and drainage.
+A Subterranean Construction Method Statement, Construction Traffic Management Plan and the Code of Construction Practice are all required — and on Chelsea's narrow streets off the King's Road, where there is nowhere to stand a lorry, the construction logistics are scrutinised especially closely.

-A large share of SW3 and SW10 is listed or in a conservation area, so basements affecting a listed building face heavy restriction and need listed building consent.
-We start with the structural engineer's design, ground-water and basement impact assessment and party wall awards, then underpin in sequence and tank to BS 8102 with a cavity-drain backup so the finished space stays dry for good.
+The riverside streets near Cheyne Walk and the Embankment add a further factor: proximity to the Thames means groundwater and flood-risk have to be designed for, not assumed.
+A large share of SW3 and SW10 is also listed or in a conservation area, so we lead with the structural engineer's design, the ground-water and basement impact assessment and the party-wall awards, then underpin in sequence and tank to BS 8102 with a cavity-drain backup so the finished space stays dry for good.

 Every Chelsea basement covers